quartx-analytics/calllogger/README.md

 The above commands will set up the system to join a zerotier private network.
 The NETWORK-ID is the ID of the zerotier Call-Logger network.
 The ID can be found within the ZeroTier online account.

-To access the call-logger device you just need to join the correct network on your local machine.
+To access the call-logger device you just need to join the Call-Logger network on your local machine.
 Then you can run ssh using the zerotier IP address of that device.